-UPDATE (1 APRIL 2020) - In light of ongoing lockdown measures, and the evolving situation of COVID-19, our campuses will not be reopening on Monday 20 April and will remain closed for the foreseeable future.
-We will continue to monitor the situation as well as take guidance from the government and will update you as soon as we are able to.
+In line with Government guidance campuses will remain closed for the foreseeable future.
+We will continue to monitor the situation and will update you as soon as we are able to.

 Please remember, our campuses may be closed but our dedicated staff are working from home and are here to help you with your studies during this time.

-Your health and safety is our highest priority, please read new rules introduced by the Government on staying at home and away from others.
+Your health and safety is our highest priority, please read the rules introduced by the Government on staying at home and away from others.